CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 # 4. Chap 4 - Performance Trade-Offs in Publishing

-## 4.1 Balacing Delivery Speed with Guaranteed Delivery
+## 4.1 Balancing Delivery Speed with Guaranteed Delivery

 There is a trade-off between reliable message delivery and performance.

-*From performant to slow but reliable mechanisms:*
+*From preferment to slow but reliable mechanisms:*

 No Guarantees|Failure Notification|Publisher Confirms|Alternate Exchanges|
 --- | --- |  --- | ---